geduxas/arduino-dsmr/README.md

 ## Parsed value types

-Some values are parsed to an Arduino `String` value or C++ integer type, those should be fairly straightforward.
+Some values are parsed to a `const char*` value (null-terminated) or C++ integer type, those should be fairly straightforward.
 There are three special types that need some explanation: `FixedValue` and `TimestampedFixedValue`.

 When looking at the DSMR P1 format, it defines a floating point format.
 It is described as `Fn(x,y)`, where `n` is the total number of (decimal)